mvaisakh/development/3_software/3_3_native-api-compatibility.md

 ## 3.3\.
 Native API Compatibility

+Native code compatibility is challenging.
+For this reason, device implementers are **STRONGLY RECOMMENDED** to use the implementations of the libraries listed below from the upstream Android Open Source Project.

 ### 3.3.1\.
 Application Binary Interfaces

 Managed Dalvik bytecode can call into native code provided in the application